Person reviewing digital lending strategy with multiple income stream charts on laptop

 What Documentation Do You Need for a Digital Lending Multiple Income Application?

-The documentation package for a digital lending multiple income application is more complex than a standard W-2 submission, but it follows a clear framework.
+The documentation package for a digital lending multiple income application is more involved than a standard W-2 submission, but it follows a clear framework.
 You need to prove the existence, consistency, and continuity of every revenue stream you want counted.

 For self-employment income, the IRS requires Schedule C on your Form 1040, and most lenders want two years of federal tax returns.
 For rental income, Schedule E plus current lease agreements are standard.
 For investment income, brokerage statements showing at least 12 months of distributions work in most cases.
 Experian and Equifax credit reports will also be pulled to assess payment history across all obligations, so outstanding balances matter regardless of your income level.